• Skip to main content

 Betty Bunny Didn't Do It by Michael Kaplan, illustrated by Stéphane Jorisch.
 Betty Bunny breaks a lamp and blames it on the Tooth Fairy!
 Suddenly Betty Bunny decides that blaming her errors on others is a great idea.
 Why hadn't she thought of this before?
 When questioned by her mother, she admits to telling an "honest lie."
 But when someone breaks a vase, Betty learns a valuable lesson when she gets the blame, even though she didn't do it.

 The Empty Pot by Demi.
 This is a great book to teach kids about honesty and integrity.
 Ping loves to garden, and grows the most beautiful plants and flowers.
 An aging emperor with no heirs proclaims that the child who grows the most wonderful flower will succeed him.
 He gives every child a seed, but Ping is distressed because even after a year, his seed has not sprouted.
 He takes his empty pot to the emperor, who reveals the truth behind the barren pot.
-A good book for older children, too.
+This is a good book for older children, too.

 The Boy Who Cried Bigfoot by Scott Magoon.
 This is a fun twist on the classic truth morality tale, "The Boy Who Cried Wolf."
 I love the fact that the narrator is Bigfoot who describes the tenacious Ben and his failure to establish trust with others when he falsely tells people about a Bigfoot sighting.
 Of course when Bigfoot proves to be real and rides off on Ben's bike, Ben must find another way to prove that he is now telling the truth.

-The True Story of the Three Little Pigs by Jon Scieszka, illustrated by Lane Smith is a very funny fractured fairy tale narrated by the wolf who insists that he’s not the bad guy.
-He claims that he is not to blame and everything that happened to the pigs is simply based on a huge misunderstanding… and his allergies.
-There are very few children’s picture books in which the narrator is untrustworthy and it is an great exercise in storytelling to read this book with an older child, who will be able to see the irony which a 3 year old will miss.
+The True Story of the Three Little Pigs by Jon Scieszka, illustrated by Lane Smith is a very funny fractured fairy tale narrated by the wolf who insists that he's not the bad guy.
+He claims that he is not to blame and everything that happened to the pigs is simply based on a huge misunderstanding... and his allergies.
+There are very few children's picture books in which the narrator is untrustworthy and it is an great exercise in storytelling to read this book with an older child, who will be able to see the irony which a 3-year-old will miss.

 A Day's Work by Eve Bunting.
 Mexican-American Francisco helps his grandfather find work.
 His grandfather has just immigrated and speaks no English.
 Francisco lies about his grandfather's gardening experience to get him some work, but in the end his grandfather teaches Francisco a valuable lesson about honesty.
 Bunting's book is a great read aloud choice for older children as there is much to discuss about character, integrity, and making truthful choices.